arviinddd/VICTOR/README.md

 # VICTOR- An University Chatbot
 # Project Overview
-This project is a chatbot application named "Victor," designed to assist users in finding information about graduate programs at the University at Buffalo.
-The chatbot leverages natural language processing and reinforcement learning to provide accurate and helpful responses to user queries.
+"Victor" is an advanced chatbot application developed to assist prospective students in finding detailed information about the programs at the University at Buffalo.
+By leveraging cutting-edge natural language processing (NLP) and reinforcement learning technologies, Victor provides accurate, real-time responses to user queries, enhancing the user experience and ensuring that users receive the most relevant information efficiently.

 # Key Features
 1. Natural Language Processing: